 In many regions, people still make wine for private consumption.
 They tend not to be so fussy—getting the grapes in before it rains is more important than risking the whole batch by letting them pick up the last bit of flavor before harvesting.
 So private parties are probably more in need of your volunteer labor—and are willing to ply you with good food.

 So how do you get in touch with farmers needing harvest help?
 To know one is best; to stumble upon one while traveling is probably second best.
 But for travelers, one option is WWOOF.

 What WWOOF Can Do for You

 WWOOF (World-Wide Opportunities on Organic Farms) is an organization that organizes volunteer labor on Organic Farms.
-The farms expect a decent bit of work from the volunteer in exchange for room and board (the suggested fair exchange is pegged at "6 hours or solid help per day, 6 days per week, with a full day off each week to relax and explore the area.")
-You need a membership to participate.
+The farms expect a decent bit of work from the volunteer in exchange for room and board.
+The suggested fair exchange is pegged at "4-6 hours of solid help per day, 6 days per week, with a full day off each week to relax and explore the area."
+You need a WWOOF membership to participate.

 Choose the country or specific farm you'd like to work at, apply for membership, pay the small fee, and you're set.
 To get a sense of what it's like to volunteer with WWOOF, read the Washington Post article, An Artist's Harvest.